swarnalee-m/green-website/_notes/Note Formatting.md

 -   `...` will become an ellipsis (like this …)
 -   `<<` will become a left guillemet (like this «) – an optional following space will become a non-breakable space
 -   `>>` will become a right guillemet (like this ») – an optional leading space will become a non-breakable space

+## Footnotes
+If you create footnotes, you'll need to add a heading for Footnotes at the bottom of your note manually (for now)